2017 Nowhatta mob lynching: Immediate response by Police

 On 23 June early morning, soon after the incident Nowhatta Police was informed about the murder.
 Nearly after an hour, heavy reinforcement of Jammu and Kashmir Police and Central Reserve Police Force had to resort to fire several shots in air to safely recover the mutilated corpse of slain Deputy superintendent of Police who was lying naked in the vicinity of Jamia Masjid.
 He was yet to be identified as there was confusion regarding his identity.
 J&K Police in its earlier statement had told reporters that the corpse was not of a Police department personnel.
 Police took the body to Police Control Room in Srinagar where it was ascertained that the slain was Deputy superintendent of Police deployed in civvies to access the situation in Jamia Masjid, Srinagar on the night of Laylat al-Qadr when a huge number of Sunni Muslim devotees throng Jamia Masjid.
 Nowhatta Police Station, under whose jurisdiction lynching took place immediately registered a case vide FIR No 51/2017 Under Section 302 (murder).
 Two youth identified as Muhammad Danish and Mudasir Ahmad were arrested promptly by Police and one was identified on 23 June.
 Director of Jammu and Kashmir Police, Shesh Paul Vaid was himself supervising the progress in investigations.

 On 24 June, Vaid told media reporters, twelve persons have been suspected in the lynching incident and three of them were arrested reaching a toll of five persons in aggregation.
 Vaid also ordered transfer of Khaliq Bhat, the then Superintendent of Police North Srinagar under whose jurisdiction remained the area where the lynching took place.

-On 24 July, Muneer Khan disclosed at a press conference, at least twenty suspects were arrested in this case so far while one Hizb militant involved in the lynching was also killed in an encounter at Beerwah in Budgamon on July 11.
+On 24 July, Muneer Khan disclosed at a press conference, at least twenty suspects were arrested in this case so far while one Hizb militant involved in the lynching was also killed in an encounter at Beerwah in Budgamon on 11 July.

 The suspects are being tried at a Srinagar sessions court.

 Key suspect shot dead

 DIG, M. Dinakaran informed that Hizbul terrorist Sajid Ahmad Gilkar, who played a key part in the mob killing of Pandith, was shot dead on morning of 12 July 2017 by the security forces in a shootout.
-He was also involved in 22 April grenade attacks on the CRPF at Nowhatta on April 22, 30 April attack on Khanyar police party, and June 21 attack on SafaKadal CRPF camp.
+He was also involved in 22 April grenade attacks on the CRPF at Nowhatta on 22, 30 April April attack on Khanyar police party, and 21 June attack on SafaKadal CRPF camp.
 On 11 July 2017 evening, Indian security forces were fired up on during a Cordon and search operation launched after receiving specific inputs about the presence of militants.
 Search operation was halted for the night, while the cordon stayed to stop militants from escaping.
 The shoot out started in the morning, and another mob of villager formed to help the terrorists escape was successfully driven away.
 In the shoot out, security forces shot dead three Hizb-ul-Mujahideen terrorists including Gilkar.
 Forces also recovered an AK-56 assault rifle, a self-loading rifle, a pistol and seven magazines.